ZoneMinder/zoneminder/README.txt

   ascending  meaning  oldest first which is  opposite  to  the previous default and you will need to update these options to retain  the previous behaviour.
-Note also that this ordering applies only to event lists and not the `last x events' in the watch window which are still newest first.
+Note also that this ordering applies only to event lists and not the 'last x events' in the watch window which are still newest first.

 o     FIX  - A curious problem with logging in on PHP 4.4  has